jjeffchung/Swift-/README.md

 4) Planet and Sun in your palm Augmented Reality(AR) program

--An AR program which uses the AR Kit and showcases an Earth and Sun objects into the user's environment.
+An AR program which uses the AR Kit and showcases an Earth and Sun objects into the user's environment.